-The Divi Theme has a nice option to add a video background to page sections.
+Divi has a nice option to add a video background to page sections.
 This lets you show videos instead of simple images behind your content.
-This post explains how to add a video background section to your Divi blog.
+This post explains how to add a video background section to your Divi layouts.

 Step 1: Create a New Page